21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Alternatively, you could set a time limit on the product’s availability or reveal that only a few remain in stock.
 Make sure you’re telling the truth — fake scarcity will only annoy your prospects — but use it liberally when you get the chance.

 Just don’t forget to change your popup as circumstances change.
-You don’t want old copy on your popup because you might confuse or irritate potential customers.
+You don’t want an old copy on your popup because you might confuse or irritate potential customers.

 6. Use the word “wait” on your exit popups